alfrednerstu/IDBIndex-is-not-defined/README.md

 `src/routes/index.svelte`
 Gets a list of documents from Firebase (currently works when you navigate to the page from another page (ie client side) but not when you hit the page directly (ie server side).

+`rollup.config.js`
+Using the alias plugin to try to load the Node version of Firebase instead of client-side version on the server.

 ### Running the project

 However you get the code, you can install dependencies and run the project in development mode with: